Can wisdom teeth cause headaches?

 Do you grasp or rub your teeth at all hours of the day and night?
 What about when you’re irritated, stressed, or frustrated?
-This is understood as bruxism, which can cause headaches, tooth damage, and pain in your face or jaw/can wisdom teeth cause headaches.
+This is understood as bruxism, which can cause headaches, tooth damage, and pain in your face or jaw.

 Exercise and meditation may help calm challenging emotions and lessen stress throughout the day if anxiety is the cause.
-For teeth grinding and clenching, your dentist might recommend a mouthguard to relieve painful symptoms/can wisdom teeth cause headaches.
+For teeth grinding and clenching, your dentist might recommend a mouthguard to relieve painful symptoms.

 The temporomandibular joint ties your jaw to your skull—and allows you to talk, laugh, and chew.
-For people with disorders of the jaw and surrounding muscles (also known as the temporomandibular joint), pain can spread throughout the head and neck/can wisdom teeth cause headaches.
+For people with disorders of the jaw and surrounding muscles (also known as the temporomandibular joint), pain can spread throughout the head and neck.

 Almost half of the country’s population manifests temporomandibular disorders, including headaches.
 Temporomandibular joint conditions can also cause migraines.

 Your dentist or doctor can diagnose the problem.
 Stress, anxiety, or depression could cause temporomandibular joint-related headaches and migraines.
 Avoid chewing on your fingernails or other non-food objects (such as pencils), which could cause and aggravate temporomandibular joint pain.